-Do local laws provide any advantage to domestic contractors in competition with foreign contractors?
+3 Do local laws provide any advantage to domestic contractors in competition with foreign contractors?

 Though not intended to disadvantage foreign contractors, various local laws effectively give local contractors an advantage in public contracting.
 Regardless of nationality, construction companies awarded federal contracts must comply with the Buy American Act, which requires that materials incorporated into the project be made in the US or in a trade agreement-compliant country.
 Otherwise, 6 per cent of the cost of the foreign materials is added to the bidder's price proposal.
-The American Recovery and Reinvestment Act of 2009 (ARRA) imposes even more restrictive 'buy American' requirements under ARRAfunded contracts.
+Various other statutes and executive orders impose even more restrictive 'buy American' requirements.
 More than half of the individual states in the US, as well as many local governments, have similar 'buy local' requirements.
 Thus, while foreign and domestic contractors are treated alike, foreign contractors may be disadvantaged by lack of access to domestic material suppliers and competitive pricing in the local market.
-The US government also has a goal of awarding 23 per cent of its procurement budget to small businesses.
-Additional goals of 3 to 5 per cent are set for preferential classes, such as small disadvantaged businesses, service disabled veteran-owned small businesses, etc. Foreign contractors are explicitly excluded from these set-aside programmes, since eligibility requires the company to be organised for profit, with a place of business in the US, and to operate primarily within the US, or to make a significant contribution to the US economy through payment of taxes or use of US products, materials or labour.
+The government also has a goal of awarding 23 per cent of its procurement budget to small businesses.
+Additional goals of 3 to 5 per cent are set for preferential classes, such as small disadvantaged businesses and service disabled veteran-owned small businesses.
+Foreign contractors are explicitly excluded from these set-aside programmes, as eligibility requires the company to be organised for profit, with a place of business in the US, and to operate primarily within the US, or to make a significant contribution to the US economy through payment of taxes or use of US products, materials or labour.